strimzi/strimzi-kafka-oauth/README.md

 The limitation here is that authentication configuration specified in this manner can not be listener-scoped.

 ### Configuring the Kafka Broker authentication

-Note: Strimzi Kafka OAuth can not be used for Kafka Broker to Zookeeper authentication.
-It only supports Kafka Client to Kafka Broker authentication (including inter-broker communication).

 There are several steps to configuring the Kafka Broker: